alissa-huskey/python-class/docs/lessons/data-types/numeric.md

 ### E notation

-Exponent notation or {term}`E notation` is a shorthand to express very large or very small numbers by using the letter `E` to mean "`10` to the power of".
+Exponent notation or {term}`E notation` is a shorthand to express very large or very small numbers by using the letter `E` to mean "times `10` to the power of".

 For example, `8e4` means "`8` times `10` to the power of `4`" (or `8.0 *
 10**4`) which can also be expressed as `80000.0`.